Cygraph/MinMax/README.md

 # $.MinMax

-### MinMax is a jQuery based tool to synchronize and control reponsive layout changes triggered by a window resize event or an orientation change.
+#### MinMax is a jQuery based tool to synchronize and control reponsive layout changes triggered by a window resize event or an orientation change

 MinMax creates window width min max scopes defined by breakpoints.
 Each scope has a label, a min and a max property.
 The default labels are: "xs", "sm", "md", "lg", "xl".
 As an example the "md" scope: label: "md", min: 768, max: 1008.